NeuroTechX/ntx_slack_archive/eegdata.md

  >thats awesome! the package we are developing currently plots multivariate data using PCA, but we are extending it to support, t-SNE, MDS, and a whole bunch more.
 Hopefully, we'll support streaming data soon.
 I'd love to chat about your project sometime :slightly_smiling_face:

+5/31/2017 8:25 PM

+ **bciguy** :

+ >yannick luckily my company is about to release a device that will create a massive database of single channel forehead (FP1-FP2) EEG  during sleep (or any other activity) from thousands of users around the world.
+What would you like to see  us do with this database that could be impactful for NeuroTechX and the field in general?